Green technology

 NEV and solar cell output in China has surged in recent years

 Green technology output, in particular new energy vehicles (NEVs), has grown considerably thanks to growing demand, partly driven by government support for low carbon industries.
-Between 2020 and 2023, the number of NEVs made in China grew from 1.5 million to 9.4 million, accounting for almost a third of all cars produced in the country.
+Between 2020 and 2024, the number of NEVs made in China grew from 1.5 million to 13 million, accounting for 40.9 percent of all cars produced in the country.

 Green technology in China: Timeline of crucial events